datamininggroup/pfa-docs/docs/basic.md

       - {"*": [x, {u.squared: x}]}
 {% include engine3.html %}

 Functions must declare the types of their parameters and their return type.
 User-defined functions enter the global function namespace prefixed by "`u.`" so that they can't conflict with any library functions.
-Other than that, they can be used in the same way.
+Other than that, user functions are used in the same way as library functions.

 Some library functions accept functions as arguments.
 The two most useful examples of this are sorting and finding extreme values of arrays: